 - In-room WiFi, TV and DVD players

 Referrals to the Sleep Lab may be done by the child's pediatrician, ENT physician, neurologist or by a sleep specialist at the Pediatric Sleep Center.
-Often, it is important for sleep specialists to evaluate the child before scheduling a sleep study in order to tailor the study to the child, e.g., possible need for pH probe if acid reflux is a concern.
-Children 2-18 years that are otherwise healthy and are referred for a sleep study due to snoring in the context of enlarged tonsils/adenoids or obesity can be referred directly to the sleep lab.
+Often, it is important for sleep specialists to evaluate the child before scheduling a sleep study to tailor the study to the child, e.g., possible need for pH probe if acid reflux is a concern.
+Children 0-18 years that are otherwise healthy and are referred for a sleep study due to snoring in the context of enlarged tonsils/adenoids or obesity can be referred directly to the sleep lab through your pediatrician.

 - Pediatric Sleep Lab Referrals

 The clinic serves children of all ages, from infancy to adolescence.
 Each visit to the clinic includes evaluation and management by both a sleep specialist and behavioral specialist.

 Sleep patterns in children affect the well-being of the child and the entire family.
 Sleep problems are highly prevalent in infancy; abnormal sleep is reported in almost half of infant well visits.
 If left untreated, sleep problems during infancy, such as insomnia and sleep fragmentation, may continue into the toddler years and beyond.

 In fact, children are at risk for developing sleep issues across the various stages of their development.
 Toddlers, preschoolers, and school-aged children may experience nighttime fears, parasomnias (sleep-walking, talking, night terrors), nightmares, and sleep disorders related to poor sleep hygiene and inadequate limit setting.